brevis-network/prover-network-contracts/docs/frontend_guide.md

-# Staking System Frontend Integration Guide
+# Frontend Integration Guide

-This guide provides frontend developers with the essential information needed to integrate with the Brevis prover network staking system.
-The system enables users to become provers or stake with existing provers to earn rewards.
+This guide provides frontend developers with the essential information needed to integrate with the Brevis prover network.

 ## Table of Contents